HEZR0N/instruction-data-fine-tune/README.md

  - https://huggingface.co/datasets/jondurbin/airoboros-2.2
 The dataset that will be used to fine-tune `OpenHermes-2.5` will be based on this dataset
  - https://huggingface.co/datasets/ag_news

+The links to the fine-tuned versions of the `OpenHermes-2.5` model can be found in `model_links.md`
 ## Requirements
  - Python 3.11.8